Section Navigation

 • Research methods

-Within the first three topics of each unit we will look at two core studies, as well as studying key concepts, theories and applications.
+Within the first three topics of each unit, we will look at key concepts, two core studies, theories and applications.

-Research methods looks at how psychologists collect and analyse their data and includes looking at observations, experiments, interviews and questionnaires.
-Students will also have the opportunity to carry out their own pieces of research.
+Research methods considers how psychologists collect and analyse their data.
+Pupils will also have the opportunity to carry out their own small-scale research.

 What homework will I get?

-You will be set homework each week.
-Homework will include tasks such as conducting your own research, answering past paper questions or researching different theories or studies.
+You will be set one piece of homework each week.
+This may involve tasks such as conducting your own study, answering past paper questions or creating revision resources.

 How will I be assessed?

-The exam contains a mixture of short and longer answer questions.
+The exam contains a mixture of short and longer answer questions, including one 13 mark question per unit.

 What jobs or further courses of study might this lead to?